 Cobots are programmed via highly intuitive interfaces so that they can be used flexibly to assist with different tasks throughout the same day.

 This technology gives our teams the freedom to meet their needs with the aid of technical solutions.
-Who knows better than the operator in charge of a mission what is necessary to optimise his work station?
+Who knows better than the operator in charge of a mission what is necessary to optimize his workstation?
 With this in mind, the Electronics activity of LACROIX has for example made a 3D printer available to operators at its French factory so that they may make their own tools according to their needs.
 Gone are the days of needing to submit a request to technical services or to conduct project monitoring meetings.
-Now our staff are equipped to swiftly and inexpensively create the solutions they need themselves.
+Now our staff is equipped to swiftly and inexpensively create the solutions they need themselves.
 An adaptable solution by definition.